gallo-json/mynaturewatch-cnn/README.md

 # MyNaturewatch Convolutional Neural Network

+## Date

+August 2020.
+During COVID lockdown, summer (no school).

 ## Problem

-The [MyNaturewatch DIY camera](https://mynaturewatch.net/daylight-camera-instructions) is a great DIY birding/outdoors camera to take pictures of wildlife automatically.
+The [MyNaturewatch DIY camera](https://mynaturewatch.net/daylight-camera-instructions) is a great DIY wildlife camera I made during COVID lockdown.
 It uses a Raspberry Pi Zero and a Pi Zero camera + sensor to detect when there is movement and takes a picture of it.

 The problem is, more often than not, the camera takes pictures of anything that moves like leaves.
 I find myself scrolling through an endless gallery of nothing and there are very few pictures of actual animals.
 This network solves that problem.

 ![no animal](/resources/2020-05-14-14-38-41.jpg)